whorace/film_corpus/README.md

+Building a Corpus(Python)
+===================================================
     CS132a spring 2017 Assignment 2: Building a Corpus
-===================================================

     Author: Hao Wang
     Date: 2/1/2017

     Description: The program extracts pages from Wikipedia, identify fielded data,
                  clean unstructured data, and store the results in json format

 ---